glendawei/database_project/README.md

 # Overview
 This is the database final project for the NTUIM course.
-We implemented a bank system called **IMBANK** using PostgreSQL, Flask, and simple HTML. **IMBANK** is an online platform designed to help users manage financial services conveniently without visiting a physical bank.
-It aims to address the inconvenience caused by traditional banking hours conflicting with the schedules of working professionals and students.
+We implemented a bank system called **I’m Bank** using PostgreSQL, Flask, and simple HTML. **I’m Bank** is a platform that provides various online financial services for both banks and customers.
+Its primary purpose is to enable customers of different banks to manage their personal bank accounts, access account information, and utilize a range of financial services.

 # System Features